Young workers’ rights

 - post-secondary students working in co-operative or work experience programs approved by their college or university

-- working under a program approved by a private career college registered under the Private Career Colleges Act, 2005
+- working under a program approved by a career college registered under the Ontario Career Colleges Act, 2005

 - employed as students instructing or supervising children or employed as a student at a camp for children, unless working as wilderness guides.